Postural orthostatic tachycardia syndrome

-Treatment may include avoiding factors that bring on symptoms, increasing dietary salt and water, small and frequent meals, avoidance of immobilization, wearing compression stockings, and taking medications.
-Medications used may include beta blockers, pyridostigmine, midodrine or fludrocortisone.
 More than 50% of patients whose condition was triggered by a viral infection get better within five years.
-About 80% of patients have symptomatic improvement with treatment, while 25 percent of patients are so disabled they are unable to work.
-Retrospective studies has shown that five years after diagnosis, 19% of patients had a full resolution of symptoms.
+About 80% of patients have symptomatic improvement with treatment, while 25% are so disabled they are unable to work.
+A retrospective study on patients with adolescent-onset has shown that five years after diagnosis, 19% of patients had full resolution of symptoms.

-It is estimated that 500,000 people in the United States have POTS.
-The average age for POTS onset is 20 years old, and it occurs about five times more frequently in females than in males.
+It is estimated that 1–3 million people in the United States have POTS.
+The average age for POTS onset is 20, and it occurs about five times more frequently in females than in males.